Azure/AKS-Construction/CONTRIBUTING.md

 When changing the Bicep code, try to build into your `developer inner loop` the following

 - Review the linting warnings in VSCode.
 When you push, the bicep will be compiled to json with warnings/errors picked up
+- If creating a new Parameter, choose the least obtrustive default value
+- If creating a new Parameter, try to include the corresponding changes to the UI
-- If making a breaking change (eg. changing a parameter datatype), pay attention to the Regression parameter files.
+- If making a breaking change (eg. changing a parameter name or default), pay attention to the Regression parameter files.
 These will be checked during PR.
 If the change you're making isn't covered by an existing parameter file, then add one.
+- Try to keep naming consistent with the file you're adding to
+- Add description decorators liberally

 #### Breaking Changes